jean-acsas/pwa-demo/README.md

 }
 ```

-We place a reference to our manifest above the closing `</head>` tag of our index.html:
+Within our index.html, we place a reference to our manifest above the closing `</head>` tag:

 ```html
 <link rel="manifest" href="manifest.json">